meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 {% highlight bash %}
 $ sudo service apache2 restart
 $ sudo /path/to/acmetool want subdomain.mydomain.com
 {% endhighlight %}

+You can find the path of acmetool by:

+{% highlight bash %}
+$ which acmetool
+{% endhighlight %}

 If nothing goes wrong, you will see your certificate files in **/var/lib/acme/live/subdomain.mydomain.com** directory.